 The Museum of Jewish History

-If we’ve piqued your interest in the Jewish history of Girona and Catalonia in general, a visit to the Museum of Jewish History will help sate that interest.
-This museum, which is found inside Girona’s 15th century former synagogue, contains a great deal of information and artefacts relating to the Jewish history of the city and surrounding area.
+If we have piqued your interest in the Jewish history of Girona and Catalonia, a visit to the Museum of Jewish History will help sate it.
+Set inside Girona’s 15th century former synagogue, it holds a great deal of information and artefacts on the Jewish history of the city and the surrounding area.

 The Art Museum